yahnyshc/selfDrivingCarRL/README.md

 # Self-Driving Car Reinforcement Learning Project

-Welcome to our self-driving car reinforcement learning project!
+Welcome to my self-driving car reinforcement learning project!
 This project aims to train an autonomous agent to navigate a complex racing environment using reinforcement learning techniques.

 ## Features:
 - Utilizes Deep Q-Learning algorithm for training the agent